jianyuyanyu/CodeSpirit/Docs/01-Core-Docs/Development Environment Setup Guide.md

 - **Aspire Dashboard**: http://localhost:17109 (opens automatically)
 - **Web Application**: https://localhost:7120 (specific port displayed after startup)

+> **Note**:
+>
-> **Note**: Actual port numbers may vary based on system configuration.
+> 1. Actual port numbers may vary based on system configuration.
 Please check the Aspire Dashboard for accurate port information.
+> 2. If the login page is not displayed properly, please configure according to the Required Parameters Configuration section below.

 #### Or Using Visual Studio